Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 Squatting can be found in Asian countries.
-So when you travel to Vietnam, you will also encounter a lot of squatting images.
-Many people jokingly say that the Vietnamese are the most active yoga players in the world, practicing Asian squat well.
+So, when you travel to Vietnam, you will also encounter a lot of squatting images.
+Many people jokingly say that the Vietnamese are the most active yoga players in the world, practicing Asian squats well.

-Asian squat is a way of sitting with knees bent, buttocks lower close to the ground; feet, and heels touching the ground.
+Asian squat is a way of sitting with knees bent, buttocks lower close to the ground, and feet and heels touching the ground.

 asian squat